Getting Started with spaCy

 displacy.render(doc, style='dep')

-The argument options lets you specify a dictionary of settings to customize the layout.
+The argument options accepts a dictionary of settings to customize the layout.

 displacy.render(doc, style='dep', options={'compact':True, 'distance': 100})